-For the six months ended September 30, 2023, the purchase and sale of investments, excluding short-term investments and U.S. Government securities were \$2,648,763 and \$958,616, respectively.
+For the six months ended September 30, 2024, the purchase and sale of investments were \$1,687,803 and \$325,652, respectively.

 7. CAPITAL SHARE TRANSACTIONS

 Shares are generally offered for purchase as of the first day of each calendar month at the Fund's then-current net asset value per Share (determined as of the close of the preceding month), except that Shares may be offered more or less frequently as determined by the Board in its sole discretion.
 Transactions in Shares were as follows: